toothbrush/ios-buildtools/README.md

 Note that if you want to run the Vim command `:make`, you might need to edit Vim's path setting, for example with `:set path+=/checkout/location`.
 In my case, I also needed to add a file to `/etc/paths.d` with the paths to `xcodebuild-wrapper.sh` and `iphonesim`, before MacVim would manage to make things out the box.

+##Recommendations

+If you use (Mac)Vim like me, you might want to look at the following plugins.

+* cocoa.vim
+* snipmate.vim
+* errormarker.vim

 ##Credits

 I didn't really create anything here, I just put a few building blocks together the way I liked then.
 Credit should go to the following people (see the URLs for where I got all the ingredients for this toolset):